 This is a blog about remembering and forgetting inasmuch as it is about cooking.

-Many years ago, my mother arrived in this country with two packed suitcases and one two-year old.
+Many years ago, my mother arrived in this country with two packed suitcases and a two-year old.
 She cooked, because back then most wives and mothers cooked for their families, and my mother was no exception.
-But I think also that my mother cooked, not merely because she had to, but because it connected her to a familiar life, to her family and her past in a way that little else could do.
+I think also that she cooked, not only because she had to, but because it connected her to a familiar life, to her family and her past in a way that little else could do.
 I like to think that perhaps it was a way for my family to combat homesickness.

 If you were to ask her today about cooking or if you were to praise her cooking skills, she would shrug and say nonchalantly that she was just an “okay” cook.
 Her modestly notwithstanding, my mother cooked as if to say, “this is what I do to remind myself and to teach my children.
 This is how we ate, it is how we celebrated, and how we will continue to live.”

-Often, how we eat and what we eat binds us to a cultural identity in a way that cannot be measured nor overstated.
-What we eat runs deep in our blood and the experience of sharing meals gives us a kind of human community that is so commonplace we forget how this extraordinary gesture is carefully embedded into the ordinary coming together of people and meals.
+How we eat and what we eat binds us to a cultural identity in ways that cannot be measured nor overstated.
+What we eat runs deep in our blood and the experience of sharing meals gives us a kind of human community so commonplace that we forget how this extraordinary gesture is carefully embedded into the ordinary coming together of people and meals.

-We are fortunate to recall memories redolent of the kitchen, full of bustle and chaos, and reminiscent of wonder.
-We remember these meals clearly, how that first taste widened our eyes, so fleeting and bright on our tongues; when I remember it now, I remember how each flavor was different and then after a few minutes, it was gone, simply a memory, a taste of something sweet and simple, like love itself.
+We are fortunate to recall memories redolent of the kitchen, full of bustle and chaos and reminiscent of wonder.
+We remember these meals clearly, how that first taste widened our eyes, so fleeting and bright on our tongues, how each flavor was different and then after a few minutes, it was gone, simply a memory, a taste of something sweet and simple, like love itself.

 We celebrate our memories and our communities through food, and it is inevitable that these memories evolve through time and space.
 When groups of people travel across countries and continents, food-related habits change and newer, hybrid cultures evolve, along with newly created memories that eventually replace our yearnings for the old.